Gateway (character): Fictional character biography

-Shortly thereafter, the Reavers – now led by Donald Pierce – returned to reclaim their base.
-They made their move when the X-Men were away on a mission, but Gateway managed to contact Psylocke nonetheless.
-Through the Dreamtime, Gateway sent the telepathic X-Man a precognitive vision, alerting her of the cruel fate the Reavers had in store for them.
-Psylocke took the warning seriously and, by the time Gateway teleported the X-Men back to the Outback, she convinced the other X-Men to step through the Siege Perilous, a magical crystal portal that was to send them to a new life.
-Though robbed of their revenge, the Reavers still captured the unsuspecting Wolverine when he returned from a short leave of absence a few days later.
-They tortured him for days, with Gateway unable to help him, as he was once again forced to obey the Reavers.
-However, Wolverine managed to escape with the help of Jubilee, revealing in the process that he deliberately arranged for Jubilee to be around for this very purpose.

 More recently, he appears at the Xavier Institute in Massachusetts, where Generation X is training, with a young girl.
 When he encounters Banshee, he simply speaks the word, "Penance", which is assumed to be the girl's name.
-Gateway would continue to appear sporadically around Generation X for some time, often in the presence of the fused St. Croix twins Nicole and Claudette, with whom he apparently had a teacher-student relationship.
+Gateway would continue to appear sporadically around Generation X for some time, often in the presence of the St. Croix twins Nicolette and Claudette, with whom he apparently had a teacher-student relationship.

 Gateway appears briefly to Storm's X-Treme X-Men team, shortly after the death of Psylocke, and reveals that he is the ancestor of Bishop and Shard.

-He is one of the mutants to have retained his powers after the M-Day.
+He is one of the mutants to have retained his powers after M-Day, when the Scarlet Witch depowered most mutants on Earth.

-It is revealed to Iceman and Cannonball that Gateway was one of the targeted mutants the Marauders were killing, along with Cable, Vargas and The Witness due to his powers giving him the ability to see into the future.
-The Marauders are later seen reporting to Mister Sinister to have killed Gateway, the Witness and Vargas.
-Gateway survives the assassination attempt and becomes the teacher of Eden Fesi, a young man with the power to manipulate reality.
+It is revealed to Iceman and Cannonball that Gateway was one of the targeted mutants the Marauders were killing, along with Cable, Vargas, and the Witness, due to his powers giving him the ability to see into the future.
+Gateway survives the assassination attempt and becomes a mentor to Eden Fesi, who possesses similar teleportation abilities to his.

-In Uncanny X-Force #27, Fantomex is murdered by Skinless Man and this severs the connection between him and Ultimaton, the guardian Weapon XV who watched over The World and helped raise Evan.
-Ultimaton returns to his basic sentinel programming to kill all mutants and snaps Gateway's neck before exploding into a nuclear inferno, destroying Cavern X. Psylocke is able to use her telepathic powers to allow Gateway to create one last portal before dying and save the X-Force.

-Gateway is seen as one of the many resurrected mutants now residing on the island nation of Krakoa.
+In Uncanny X-Force (2012), Gateway is killed by Ultimaton.
+Years later, he is resurrected following the establishment of Krakoa as a mutant nation.